kachayev/fn.py/README.rst

 To get more clear vision of how persistent heaps work (``SkewHeap`` and ``PairingHeap``), you can look at slides from my talk `"Union-based heaps" <http://goo.gl/VMgdG2>`_ (with analyzed data structures definitions in Python and Haskell).

-**Note.** Most funcitonal languages use persistent data structures as basic building blocks, well-known examples are Clojure, Haskell and Scala.
+**Note.** Most functional languages use persistent data structures as basic building blocks, well-known examples are Clojure, Haskell and Scala.
 Clojure community puts much effort to popularize programming based on the idea of data immutability.
 There are few amazing talk given by Rich Hickey (creator of Clojure), you can check them to find answers on both questions "How?" and "Why?":

 - `"The Value of Values" <http://goo.gl/137UG5>`_
 - `"Persistent Data Structures and Managed References" <http://goo.gl/M3vZ7E>`_